mbouli/CreamiVerse/README.md

 A website created for Ninja Creami lovers to post their own recipes and discover new ones!

 ### 🚀 Features
+1. Oauth2 with Google ✅
-1. Uploading custom recipes with images
+2. Uploading custom recipes with images ❌
-2. Real-time searching
+3. Real-time searching ❌
-3. Filtering searches (For high protein, low calorie, specific flavors, etc.)
+4. Filtering searches (For high protein, low calorie, specific flavors, etc.) ❌
-4. User profiles that show off their own
+5. User profiles that show off their own ❌

 ### ⚙️ Built with
 - **Frontend**: React, Next, Tailwind